1966 Vox V251 Guitar Organ, as made famous by John Lennon

 Of course, these are not audio-perfect matches.
 But this is the height of 60s-perfect analogue synthesis - sounds that today even the most sophisticated of digital devices find hard to replicate with perfection.
 Just a fantastic playground for modern sonic explorers!

 The guitar's over 50 years old.
 Yet it's in almost perfect physical condition - an indication of how little use it's had over the years.
 The only really notable signs of wear are some lacquer cracks at the body/neck join.
 But with such a complicated electronic set-up, there was bound to be some deterioration, dry joints and crackles.
 Some of the fretboard sensor chains needed resoldering to restore unique connection and pitch, the pitch oscillators needed some work beyond normal adjustment to tune the organ, and the plectrum needed a new jack-plug to get it back and operational.
-I'm hugely grateful to Adam at Putney Amps for taking on the project.
-The percussion feature remains a little temperamental, but, honestly, Adam has worked absolute marvels!
+I'm hugely grateful to Adam Klementewicz at Putney Amps for taking on the project.
+This is still a temperamental player, but, honestly, Adam has worked absolute marvels!

 As one final improvement, I've added back in a set of dot fret-markers, replacing the originals that had been lost (an easy thing to do, given that access to the electrics in the neck requires access to the fretboard holding-screws underneath the fret-markers).

 And there you have it.
 A beauty for sure.
 Genius or folly, well that's over to you.
 Suffice to say, having started with folly, I'm now a confirmed convert to the genius camp!

 The Vox Sales Catalogue (1967): I'm not so sure about the claim you could play the Guitar Organ "using normal guitar playing techniques", but thanks once again to the brilliant researchers at Vintage Guitar & Bass for unearthing this contemporary catalogue.